Skip to content

 January 20, 1937, in the 1st January U.S. presidential inauguration, Chief Justice Charles E. Hughes swore in Franklin Delano Roosevelt for his 2nd term.

-January 20, 1941, Deputy Sheriff Fred Damron, Floyd County Sheriff’s Office, died while attempting to arrest a man who was threatening another man with a gun.
+January 20, 1941, Deputy Sheriff Fred Damron, Floyd County Sheriff’s Office, died while attempting to arrest a man threatening another man with a gun.
 Deputy Damron had disarmed the suspect, but the man returned with another gun and shot him five times.

 January 20, 1941, Franklin D. Roosevelt started his 3rd term to remain the 32nd president after Chief Justice Harlan F. Stone swore him in, marking the 39th inauguration ceremony for a U.S. president.